nccgroup/phantap/README.md

 * Silent : no arp, multicast, broadcast.
 * 802.1x passthrough.
 * Automatic configuration:
-    * capture traffic exiting the network (the destination is non RFC1918), source IP and MAC is our victim, destination MAC is our gateway,
+    * capture traffic entering the network (the source is non RFC1918 and the destination is RFC1918), destination IP and MAC is our victim, source MAC is our gateway,
     * SNAT bridge traffic to the victim MAC and IP address,
     * set the router default gateway to the MAC of the gateway detected just before.
 * Introspects ARP, multicast and broadcast traffic and adds a route to the machine IP address and adds the machine MAC address to the neighbour list, hence giving the possibility of talking to all the machines in the local network.